vignesh7448/TwitterSentiment/README.md

 # TwitterSentiment
 #This project follows the MVC pattern

+#It is  developed in eclipse IDE and linux platform

 This code showed you how to analyse twitter data using java with BigData using map reduce technique